Things I learned the hard way about horses

 Sometimes you gotta bail.

 - Take your horse’s temperature.
-It’s fast, painless, and could save his life, and the lives of his barnmates.
+It’s fast, painless, and could save his life and the lives of his barnmates.
 I was tending to a horse, acting perfectly normal.
-Food and water intake and output normal.
+Food and water intake and output are normal.
 Attitude normal.
 Perfectly willing to be groomed and tacked.
 Temp of 104.
 Saved his life by getting the vet out pronto, cooling him off, and moving him to isolation.
-Horses hide things from us, it’s a survival mechanism.
+Horses hide things from us; it’s a survival mechanism.

-- I’ve heard some stories about owners that have learned things the hard way.
+- I’ve heard some stories about owners who have learned things hard.
 The blanket that had to be surgically removed from the withers.
-Or the horse hoof that was rotting from the bottom up because it hadn’t been picked in months.
+Or the horse hoof rotting from the bottom up because it hadn’t been picked in months.
 Or any accident involving barbed wire and other verboten fencing.
 All vets tell me they wish their clients knew what their horse’s “normals” are.
-Like how much food he gets, how much pasture, temp, pulse, respirations, exercise routines, totally basic and easy stuff.
+Like how much food he gets, pasture, temp, pulse, respirations, exercise routines, and basic and easy stuff.